Tournament of the Fallen Stag Sat., Oct. 17, 2026, Newark, DE

 Event Steward:

-TBD, use “Fallen Stag” in the subject line
+Armiger Motte Nachfalter, use “Fallen Stag” in the subject line

-Deputy Steward:
+Deputy Stewards:

 HOW IT CAME TO BE KNOWN AS THE “TOURNAMENT OF THE FALLEN STAG